QuineDot/rust-learning/src/st-more-invariance.md

 Additionally, if you have a bound like `T: Trait<U>`, `U` becomes invariant because it's a type parameter of the trait.
 If your `U` resolves to `&'x V`, the lifetime `'x` will be invariant too.

+Associated types are also invariant.

+`-> impl Trait` types are also invariant.